quack/quack/TYPECHECKER_TODO.md

 - [x] Parenthesis on function calls and definitions
 - [ ] Impl with implicit `fn'
 - [ ] Change syntax for comments
+- [x] Isolate declarations from simple statements

 Sprint 2:

-- [ ] Isolate declarations from simple statements

-Sprint 3:

 - [ ] Run typechecker on TryStmt
 - [ ] Traverse AST first time to get declarations and bind to scope